 New York University

-Ingrid Sturgis, Chair and an associate professor specializing in new media in the Department of Media, Journalism and Film in the Cathy Hughes School of Communication at Howard University, is "fully connected.”
-Firmly rooted in traditional as well as digital journalism, she has worked as a reporter and editor for the Philadelphia Inquirer, the Times-Herald Record, and the Poughkeepsie Journal as well as managing editor for magazine start-ups BET Weekend and Savoy.
-She has worked online since 2001 in positions such as editor-in-chief for Essence.com and senior programming manager for AOL's Black Voices, and as editor-in-chief for Essence.com.
+Ingrid Sturgis is Department Chair and an associate professor specializing in new media in the Department of Media, Journalism and Film in the Cathy Hughes School of Communication at Howard University.
+Firmly rooted in traditional as well as digital journalism, she has worked as a reporter and editor for newspapers such as the Philadelphia Inquirer, the Times-Herald Record and the Poughkeepsie Journal as well as managing editor for magazine start-ups BET Weekend and Savoy.
+She has worked online since 2001 in positions such as editor-in-chief for Essence.com and senior programming manager for AOL's Black Voices, and more recently as a web strategist for fierceforblackwomen.com.

 Consequently, digital media has become the focus of Professor Sturgis’s research, which addresses the digital divide and how unrepresented groups may use social media to empower communities, which is critical for a healthy democratic society.
 To help further that aim, she is a co-chair of the School of Communications annual Social Media Technology Conference and Workshop.
 She has extensive knowledge and expertise in social media, digital media literacy, media misinformation, online education and the digital divide.
 She focuses on digital media and training students to use innovative storytelling techniques to serve diverse news audiences.